 - A summary of financial developments, i.e. summarised consolidated income statements and balance sheets, and relevant key ratios and data on a per-share basis.
-The summary is to cover at least the previous three financial years for which an auditor's report has been submitted and any interim report that may have been released subsequently.
+The summary is to cover at least the previous three financial years for which an auditor's report has been submitted and where applicable, any interim period for which an interim report that may have been released subsequently been published together with the same information for the corresponding period of the previous year.
 This information can normally be taken directly from the offeree company's published reports.
 If information from the income statement for an interim report is included, the corresponding information for the same period in the previous year is also to be reported. - A summarised description of the company's operations, broken down into the main business areas. - Shareholding and ownership structure, showing: - The number of shares, broken down by class of share; shares that may vest upon conversion of convertible securities or the exercise of warrants; and shares held in treasury.
 Where applicable, share data is to reflect circumstances before and after dilution as a result of the conversion of convertible securities or the exercise of warrants. - The most recently known major shareholders and their percentage holdings in terms of equity and votes.
-The number of shareholders. - Published dividend policy. - Material clauses in the articles of association regarding shares in the company. - In the case of convertible securities and warrants, the conversion or subscription price and the date when conversion or exercise may take place are to be stated. - Authorisation for the board to issue, buy and sell shares, convertible securities or warrants. - Material agreements between major shareholders or between major shareholders and the offeror or the offeree company of which the board is aware. - The marketplace on which shares and, where applicable, convertible securities and warrants are admitted to trading. - Information provided by the company in its most recent annual report in accordance with Chapter 6, section 2a of the Annual Reports Act (1995:1554). - Inside information which the offeree company has provided to the offeror as part of a due diligence investigation, at least as a summary of the relevant content, (see the second paragraph of Rule II.20). - The company's directors, senior executives and auditors.
+The number of shareholders. - Published dividend policy. - Material clauses in the articles of association regarding shares in the company. - In the case of convertible securities and warrants, the conversion or subscription price and the date when conversion or exercise may take place are to be stated. - Authorisation for the board to issue, buy and sell shares, convertible securities or warrants. - Material agreements between major shareholders or between major shareholders and the offeror or the offeree company of which the board is aware. - The marketplace on which shares and, where applicable, convertible securities and warrants are admitted to trading. - Information provided by the company in its most recent annual report in accordance with Chapter 6, section 2a of the Annual Reports Act (1995:1554). - Inside information which the offeree company has provided to the offeror as part of a due diligence investigation, at least as a summary of the relevant content, (see the second paragraph of Rule II.20).

+• The company's directors, senior executives and auditors.
 In the case of directors and senior executives, details of their duties in the offeree company and other significant appointments are to be stated, as well as their holding of shares and other securities in the offeree company and the holdings of closely related natural or legal persons.